Environmental issues on Maury Island: Gravel mining on Maury Island

 The primary environmental issue on Maury Island is Glacier Northwest's proposal to expand its gravel mine, located in the southern part of the island.
 Glacier Northwest has operated the mine on the island since the 1940s.
 In 1998 it announced its proposal to expand the operation to approximately 7.5 million tons of gravel a year.
 In a presentation at the University of Washington in April 2005, Glacier Northwest senior executives claimed that the expansion of its South Maury Island mine is in the interest of the Pacific Northwest as a whole.
 They claimed Washington uses approximately 75 million tons of gravel and sand per year.
 The Seattle/Tacoma area uses 48% of all sand and gravel, making the South Maury Island site centrally located for supplying this demand.
-They estimated economic growth in the Puget Sound region between 2000-2020 will require an additional 22 million tons of gravel per year.
+They estimated economic growth in the Puget Sound region between 2000-2020 would require an additional 22 million tons of gravel per year.
 They also claimed that Washington, and particularly the Seattle/Tacoma area, may benefit from an expansion of local sand and gravel mines.
 There is also potential for the construction of a third runway at the Seattle-Tacoma International Airport that would require large quantities of sand and gravel.
 Many people believe that South Maury Island is one of the most sensitive places to mine due to the amount of wildlife the area supports; however, Glacier Northwest claimed that mining on the island and barging the gravel off the site will have fewer environmental impacts than would mining somewhere else and transporting the gravel by truck.
-Grassroots efforts and litigation have successfully postponed the proposed expansion, and eventually led to an agreement in 2010 where a county park would replace the mine.
+Grassroots efforts and litigation postponed the proposed expansion, and eventually led to an agreement in 2010 where a county park would replace the mine.